HomeGalapagosGalaxy Diver III, Galapagos

 Matrimonial Cabin

-The matrimonial cabin is located on the main deck and features a double bed layout suitable for couples or shared accommodation.
+The matrimonial cabin is located on the main deck and features a double bed layout suitable for couples or solo travellers.

 Twin Cabin

-The twin cabin is located on the lower deck and includes twin bedding arrangements suitable for shared accommodation.
+The twin cabin is located on the lower deck and features twin bedding arrangements suitable for shared or solo accommodation.

-These cabins are located on the upper and main decks and measure between 13–18 m².
-Bedding arrangements may be configured as triple, twin, or matrimonial layouts depending on the cabin setup, while selected cabins feature panoramic ocean views through large windows.
+Located on the upper and main decks, these cabins measure between 13–18 m² and feature convertible bedding arrangements that may be configured as matrimonial or twin layouts depending on the cabin setup.
+Selected cabins also include large windows with panoramic ocean views.

 Dive Deck